After the Hunt

 After the Hunt is a 2025 psychological thriller film directed by Luca Guadagnino and written by Nora Garrett.
-Starring Julia Roberts, Ayo Edebiri, Andrew Garfield, Michael Stuhlbarg and Chloë Sevigny, it follows Alma, a college professor caught in between a sexual abuse accusation involving one of her students and a colleague.
+It stars Julia Roberts as Alma, a college professor caught in a sexual abuse accusation involving one of her students (Ayo Edebiri) and a colleague (Andrew Garfield).
+The cast also features Michael Stuhlbarg and Chloë Sevigny.

-The film had its world premiere out of competition in the 82nd Venice International Film Festival on August 29, 2025, and was theatrically released in the United States by Amazon MGM Studios on October 10, 2025.
-The film received generally mixed reviews from critics, though Roberts and Garfield's performances received praise.
+After the Hunt premiered out of competition in the 82nd Venice International Film Festival on August 29, 2025, and was theatrically released in the United States by Amazon MGM Studios on October 10.
+It received mixed reviews from critics, though Roberts's performance was praised.
+The film was a box-office bomb, grossing $9.5 million on a $70–80 million production budget.

 Plot

-In September 2019, Alma Imhoff, a philosophy professor at Yale University, and her therapist husband Frederik host a dinner party.
-Alma recently returned to her post after taking an extended medical leave; she experiences frequent bouts of pain and takes prescription medication.
-In attendance are Hank Gibson, Alma's colleague and best friend; and Maggie Resnick, her top PhD student.
+In September 2019, Yale philosophy professor Alma Imhoff and her therapist husband Frederik Mendelssohn host a dinner party.
+Alma recently returned to her post after an extended medical leave; she is prescribed medication for chronic pain.
+In attendance are Hank Gibson, Alma's colleague and best friend, and Maggie Resnick, her top PhD student.

 Alma and Hank are both up for tenure.
-Maggie finds a mysterious envelope in the bathroom cupboard containing old mementos, and pockets a newspaper clipping from the envelope.
-Frederik privately opines to Alma that Hank and Maggie are unremarkable, and that she is drawn to them only because they greatly admire her.
+Maggie finds an envelope in Alma's guest bathroom containing old mementos, pocketing a newspaper clipping she sees.
+Frederik privately opines to Alma that Hank and Maggie are unremarkable and she is only drawn to them because they admire her.
 Hank walks Maggie home.

-The next day, Maggie is absent from Alma's class.
-Alma finds Maggie outside her home later that night and Maggie, who is a lesbian, confides in Alma that Hank invited himself in for a nightcap and then sexually assaulted her.
-Maggie finds Alma insufficiently supportive and leaves.
-Alma speaks to Hank shortly afterwards, who denies the allegation, and argues that Maggie is fabricating it because he accused her of plagiarizing her dissertation.
+Maggie is absent from Alma's class the next day.
+That evening, she appears at Alma's, saying that Hank sexually assaulted her after inviting him in for a nightcap.
+As Alma is insufficiently supportive, she leaves.
+Shortly afterwards, Alma confronts Hank who denies the allegation and claims Maggie is fabricating the assault after he had discovered her dissertation was plagiarized and confronted her.

 Alma further upsets Maggie by speaking to the dean without her permission.
-Maggie and Hank separately ask Alma for her support.
-Hank is fired, and storms into Alma's classroom, angrily accusing her of not standing up for him to protect her own career.
-Hank bursts out, and Maggie walks outside.
-Alma follows Maggie and comforts her, inviting her to dinner that night.
-Maggie also mentions to Alma that a reporter approached her to talk about the allegation.
+Both she and Hank covertly ask her for her support.
+Alma finds the newspaper clipping is missing from the envelope, then burns the rest.
+Hank is fired the next day, so storms into Alma's classroom, accusing her of not protecting him to protect herself.
+Hank bursts out, and Maggie leaves too.

+Alma comforts Maggie, inviting her to dinner.
+Maggie tells her a reporter asked her about the allegation.
+The following day, Alma goes for drinks with psychiatrist colleague Dr. Kim Sayers, who supports Maggie, while disapproving of how students treat their problems.

-The following day, Alma goes out for a drink with a colleague of hers, Dr. Kim Sayers, the university psychiatrist.
-Maggie goes public with her allegation in the Yale Daily News.
-She also translates the German-language newspaper clipping, revealing that, as a teenager, Alma accused her father's friend of raping her, but later recanted the accusation.
-She meets Alma and asks if this is why she reacted the way she did to Maggie's allegation.
-Alma, angry that Maggie violated her privacy, tells her to leave her alone.
+Maggie makes her allegations public in the Yale Daily News.
+Translating the German-language newspaper clipping, she learns the teenaged Alma accused her father's friend Matthias Wolff of raping her, but later recanted.
+Maggie asks if this is why she reacted as she did to her allegation.
+Angry she violated her privacy, Alma tells Maggie to leave her alone.